Dairy Free Birthday Cake

 Can I make this into chocolate cake?

 Unfortunately, no. This cake was written specifically to be a vanilla cake.
-However, you can try my gluten free chocolate cake and just use non-dairy milk.
+However, you can try my gluten free chocolate cake or gluten free snack cake and just use non-dairy milk.

 Can I use different cake pans?